viktorgusev1984/review-kit/templates/commands/review.md

    - You must only ever run this script once per feature
    - The JSON is provided in the terminal as output - always refer to it to get the actual content you're looking for
    - The JSON output will contain `BRANCH_NAME`, `SPEC_FILE`, `FEATURE_NUM`, and a `COMPARE_BRANCHES` array listing the branches that should be diffed against this feature (default: `main`).
-   - The script also records branch comparison metadata in `.specify/branch-comparisons.json`.
-Set `SPECIFY_COMPARE_BRANCHES="main develop"` (space- or comma-separated) before running the command to customize the targets.
+   - The script also records branch comparison metadata in `.review/branch-comparisons.json`.
+Set `REVIEW_COMPARE_BRANCHES="main develop"` (space- or comma-separated) before running the command to customize the targets.
    - For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot")

 3. Load `templates/spec-template.md` to understand required sections.